openhab/openhab-addons/bundles/org.openhab.binding.teleinfo/README.md

 ## Full Example

-`teleinfo.things` for a serial USB controller on `/dev/ttyUSB0` for a Single-phase Electricity meter with HC/HP option - CBEMM Evolution ICC and adco `31528042289` :
+The following `things` file declare a serial USB controller on `/dev/ttyUSB0` for a Single-phase Electricity meter with HC/HP option - CBEMM Evolution ICC and adco `31528042289` :

 ```
 Bridge teleinfo:serialcontroller:teleinfoUSB [ serialport="/dev/ttyUSB0" ]{